 Three RSPB parks, three different personalities and experiences, it’s all here for us birdwatcher travelers or locals.
 Many thanks to the RSPB for bringing it to us.
 I’m now a card-carrying member of the RSPB, and armed with my Member’s guide, I can look forward to the many new parks I will explore.
 And, whether you’re a foreigner like me or from the UK, I do hope that you get the chance to experience the UK’s beauty, wildlife and these lovely parks for yourself.
 I've featured some of this beauty in my photo products here and on my Zazzle storefront.

 Please remember to support your local wildlife carer/rehabilitator and reach out to them for any wildlife in need of care.
-Blessings …
+Happy Birding …